united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/architecture/helm-chart.md

 ## Configuration options

 The Helm Chart of the United Manufacturing Hub can be configured by setting values in the `values.yaml` file.
-This file has two main sections that can be used to configure the applications:
+This file has three main sections that can be used to configure the applications:

+- `customers`: contains the definition of the customers that will be created during the installation of the Helm Chart.
+This section is optional, and it's used only by factoryinsight and factoryinput.
 - `_000_commonConfig`: contains the basic configuration options to customize the United Manufacturing Hub, and it's divided into sections that group applications with similar scope, like the ones that compose the infrastructure or the ones